-The above accounting standards that have been issued but have not yet been adopted are not expected to have a material impact on future financial statements.
+The above accounting standards have been issued but are not be adopted until 1st April 2021.
+This is not expected to have a material impact on future financial statements.

 Accounting Standards Issued That Have Been Adopted Early

 There are no accounting standards issued that have been adopted early.